ErasmusMC-Bioinformatics/galaxy-courses/Galaxy_RNA-Seq_DGE/RNA-Seq_DGE_manual.md

 - **Question:** *How many genes are significant differentially expressed between Control and E2?
 Is this more or less than when we used 5M reads?
 (Please fill this in into the table)*

 ##### Subsampled datasets: 30M, 7+7
 In the previous analyses, the FASTQ files contained a total of 5.000.000 or 10.000.000 reads per sample.
 The full data set contains more or less 30.000.000 raw reads per sample.
-Import the following files from shared data:
+Import the following files from this practicals' Shared Data:

 - GSE51403_expression_matrix_full.txt
-- GSE51403_expression_matrix_full_5x5.txt
 - GSE51403_design_matrix_full_depth.txt

 Proceed with the following steps: